2026 – 33rd Legislative Priorities

 RELATING TO PAROLE ELIGIBILITY.

-OPPOSE (H ) 2/18/2026 – Passed Second Reading as amended in HD 1 and referred to the committee(s) on JHA with none voting aye with reservations; none voting no (0) and none excused (0).
+OPPOSE (H ) 3/10/2026 – Passed Third Reading as amended in HD 2 with none voting aye with reservations; none voting no (0) and Representative(s) Kong, Pierick excused (2).
+Transmitted to Senate.
 NAKAMURA (Introduced by request of another party) PBS, JHA SB3107

 SB3107 SD1